MDHearingAid Reviews: Best Hearing Aids for 2021

 All MDHearingAid models accommodate different types and sizes of tubing, domes, and tips to help you get the best fit.
 MDHearingAid devices are shipped with a ComfortTIP designed to follow the curve of your ear for a more custom-like fit.
 If the tip doesn't work for you, you can easily replace it with a dome or mushroom-shaped tip or a custom-molded tip from a hearing center.

-The AIR and PRO models come with threaded tubing that can be screwed off and on for cleaning.
+The AIR model comes with threaded tubing that can be screwed off and on for cleaning.
 The VOLT+ and CORE have snap-on tubing.
 All hearing aids come with a user manual, a special cleaning tool, and a starter set of batteries.
 The VOLT+ comes with a power adapter, cord, and charging case.
 If you misplace your manual, printable versions are available online.

 There is also a comprehensive troubleshooting section on the website with videos and FAQs.
 Phone and email support are available if you need help.